 Condos and Houses

 The Myrtle Beach area is abundant with condos and beach houses available for rent.
 While most are privately owned, many are managed by area realty firms that deliver expert service for vacationers and often offer special perks.
-For example, vacationers booking through Ocean Drive Beach Rentals in North Myrtle Beach enjoy exclusive discounts at several Grand Strand restaurants, attractions and retail businesses.
+For example, vacationers booking through Thomas Beach Vacations in North Myrtle Beach enjoy exclusive discounts at several Grand Strand restaurants, attractions and retail businesses.

 No matter which area of the Grand Strand you wish to stay in, a little research should help you find the right property.
 A condo or house is a particularly good choice for larger families and multiple families vacationing together.
 Choose the number of bedrooms and bathrooms to comfortably accommodate your group, but expect to pay a bit more for oceanfront units and those with swimming pools.
 Bring your own groceries and prepare your favorite meals in fully equipped kitchens, a feature of all properties offered by Surfside Realty in Surfside Beach.
 Better yet, buy fresh seafood in-season from Little River or Murrells Inlet, and have a family feast in the comfort of your own beach condo or house.
 Be aware that during the summer season, most of these properties require a seven-day stay.
 In the off-season, many are available by the night or weekend.